opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/aws-lambda.md

 The sink supports the following invocation types:

-- `event`: Function is triggered asynchronously without waiting for a response.
+- `event`: The function is triggered asynchronously without waiting for a response.
 - `request-response`: Not supported for sink operations.
 - `Batching`: When enabled, events are aggregated and sent in bulk to optimize Lambda invocations.
 Default is `enabled`.
 - `DLQ`: Setup available for routing and precessing events that persistently fail Lamba invocations after multiple retry attempts.